-With older wood tongue-and-groove flooring, gaps will inevitably develop between the boards.
+With older tongue-and-groove hardwood or even wide plank floors, gaps inevitably develop between the boards.
 The problems with this are numerous.
 First, it is unsightly and it makes it difficult to clean because these gaps become dirt magnets.
 Not only that, they can become a trip hazard if the boards begin to cup or curl, a common occurrence with old wood flooring.

-When the floorboards have been installed directly on joists, these gaps will cause your room to feel drafty.
+When the floorboards have been installed directly on joists, gaps can even cause your room to feel drafty.
 While this is normal airflow coming up from your basement or crawlspace, it causes your heating system to work harder to pump out more heat, costing you more money.

 If you can fit a nickel on-end into any of your gapped floorboards, you may have a developing problem.